ncatlab/nlab-content/pages/0/8/4/8/8480/content.md

 ### Initial algebras and final coalgebras

 Various classical fixed-point theorems for monotone functions on posets can be "[[categorification|categorified]]" to give appropriate fixed-point theorems for [[endofunctors]] on categories.
-An example is that [[Kleene's fixed-point theorem]] generalizes to [[Adamek's fixed-point theorem]]:
+An example is that [[Kleene's fixed-point theorem]] generalizes to [[Adámek's fixed point theorem]]:

 +-- {: .num_theorem}
 ###### Theorem